 Rather than solely rely on bolt-on eco-technologies to generate energy, Passivhaus concentrates on reducing the amount of energy required to operate a home in the first place.

-Passive House design centres on five key principles, and these must be integrated into your home to achieve the standard.
+Passivhaus design centres on five key principles, and these must be integrated into your home to achieve the standard.

 What are the key principles of Passivhaus Design?